-There is a lot you need to get in order before you spend a semester volunteering abroad with ILP!
-Have you thought about what to do with your car yet?
+There is a lot you need to get in order before you leave the country ... but have you thought about what to do with your car yet?

-This is something that gets overlooked, but it's pretty important to make sure you have a plan for it!
-Did you know that leaving your car parked for a few months isn't very good for it?
-Here are a few ways you can make sure your car is taken care of as you spend a semester volunteering in Europe, or a semester making a difference in Asia!
+This is something that gets overlooked, but it's pretty important to make sure you have a plan for it.
+Leaving your car parked for a few months isn't very good for it, so you'll need to make sure it's being taken care of while you're gone.

 Why Can't I Just Park My Car Somewhere?